-Its 25th anniversary seems like the perfect moment to celebrate everything that Keller’s flagship in California’s Napa Valley has brought to the world.
-When the restaurant first opened, Keller expanded its modest kitchen garden into what eventually became the lush, three-acre smallholding across the street.
+The restaurant was inducted into the Best of the Best hall of fame the same year it celebrated its 25th anniversary: the perfect moment to celebrate everything that Keller’s flagship in California’s Napa Valley has brought to the world.
+When The French Laundry first opened, Keller expanded its modest kitchen garden into what eventually became the lush, three-acre smallholding across the street.
 More recently, it underwent a $10 million renovation inspired by the Louvre, gaining a billowing white ceiling designed to mimic an unfurled tablecloth, with multiple elements dedicated to sustainability.
 Despite its constant evolution, the restaurant has always stayed true to its classic values, with unapologetic loyalty to pressed linens, fine china and touchstone dishes such as butter-poached lobster.

 One of the classics that has never left menu is the tiny cone filled with a scoop of cool salmon tartare that greets every guest on arrival.
 It’s a course that encapsulates Keller’s approach more than any other, and the chef says the experience of the two-bite ice cream cone with a sip of Champagne puts diners at ease.
 It serves as the entry point to a tasting of artfully plated dishes such as sautéed fillet of Japanese bluenose media and a version of mac and cheese with hand-cut macaroni and Périgord truffles.